-Help us advance social and civic engagement
+Help us advance social justice through literacy

 By encouraging literacy and critical thinking, we work toward a sustainable and just society and advance the ultimate promise of democracy—participation for all.